+IAS 39 IFRS 9

+Financial assets

+Cash and cash equivalents FVTPL FVTPL

+Cash restricted for flow-through

+expenditures FVTPL FVTPL

+Investments FVTPL FVTPL

+invesiments FVIPL FVIPL

-IAS 39 IFRS 9 Financial assets FVTPL E\/TDI Cash and cash equivalents Investments FVTPL FVTPL FVTPL FVTPL HST receivable and other receivables loans and receivables amortized cost Financial liabilities Accounts payable and accrued liabilities other financial liabilities other financial liabilities
+HST receivable and other receivables loans and receivables amortized cost

+Financial liabilities

+Accounts payable and accrued liabilities other financial amortized cost

+7.000drito payable and addraga habilities liabilities amortized cost

-(f) Property, Plant and Equipment
+(g) Property, Plant and Equipment

-On initial recognition, property, plant and equipment are valued at cost, being the purchase price which includes the cash consideration and the fair market value of the shares issued for the acquisition of capital assets and those directly attributable costs of acquisition or construction required to bring the asset to the location and condition necessary to be capable of operating in the manner intended by the Company, including appropriate borrowing costs and the estimated present value of any future unavoidable costs of dismantling and removing items.
+On initial recognition, property, plant and equipment are valued at cost, being the purchase price which includes the cash consideration and the fair market value of shares issued for the acquisition of capital assets and directly attributable costs of acquisition or construction required to bring the asset to the location and condition necessary to be capable of operating in the manner intended by the Company, including appropriate borrowing costs and the estimated present value of any future unavoidable costs of dismantling and removing items.
 The corresponding liability is recognized within the provisions.